-Content and scope
+2. Content and scope

-Definition: Dissolution is the power to dismiss a parliament or other legislative assembly such that the members of the assembly cease to hold office and new elections are required.
-Dissolution thus differs from prorogation, which ends the sitting of an assembly but does not cause the members to be removed from office or require new elections to be held.
+Dissolution is the power to dismiss a parliament or other legislative assembly such that the members of the assembly cease to hold office and new elections are required.
+Dissolution thus differs from prorogation, which suspends the sitting of an assembly but does not cause the members to be removed from office or require new elections to be held.

-The first part of this primer discusses dissolution in general terms, including the origins and history of the dissolution power, explains how the act of dissolution relates to the dynamics of parliamentary government and examines the purposes and rationale of the dissolution power.
+The first part of this Primer discusses dissolution in general terms, including the origins and history of the dissolution power, its purposes and rationale, and the relationship between the power of dissolution and the dynamics of parliamentary government.
 The most crucial point is that the dissolution power is a strong lever of political influence in the hands of whichever institution (whether the head of state, the prime minister or parliament itself) is entrusted with its exercise, and that, in consequence, the design of the dissolution power can have a profound effect on executive-legislative relations.

-The primer then discusses the various design options available to constitution-makers, including dissolution by the head of state (within broad or narrow terms of discretion), dissolution by the prime minister or dissolution by a decision of parliament.
+The Primer then discusses the various design options available to constitutionmakers, including dissolution by the head of state (within broad or narrow terms of discretion), dissolution by the prime minister or dissolution by a decision of parliament.
 Less common alternative arrangements, such as popular dissolution by means of a referendum or fixed parliamentary terms without any provision for premature dissolution, are also discussed.